pkp/pkp-docs/dev/documentation/en/resources.md

 ## Remove a locale key

-A CLI tool is available to remove locale keys.
+A CLI tool to remove locale keys.
 This can be useful when a locale key is no longer used and needs to be removed from every locale.

 Run the following from the root directory of an application.